ucl-exoplanets/wayne/README.md

 Wayne is ran by using the `wayne` command and a parameter file.

-A bunch of these are included in the `examples` folder.
+A bunch of these are included in the `examples` folder you can download [here](https://www.dropbox.com/s/2qswujobc97z5a9/wayne_examples.zip?dl=0).
 Move to this directory and give one a try.

     wayne -p HD209458b_par.yml

+## FAQ

+### Im getting a weird pandas column error

+update pandas

+### Im getting a weird numpy *= error

+update numpy